jeremyroe/PSAppUpdates/README.md

 # PSAppUpdates

-PowerShell module for managing Windows application updates using winget and osquery.
+A PowerShell module for managing Windows application updates using Chocolatey and OSQuery.

+## Prerequisites

+- Windows PowerShell 5.1 or later
+- Administrator rights
+- Internet connectivity

+The module will automatically install:
+- Chocolatey package manager
+- OSQuery (latest version)

 ## Installation

-### Option 1: Direct Installation Script